pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

 The CachedCounters class is used to create performance counters and store their values in memory.
 This is an abstract class that is generally used to implement other counters, such as LogCounters, PrometheusCounters and DatadogCounters.

-An important method defined in this class is save(), which is abstract and therefore it needs to be implemented by its subclasses.
-Another method in this class is dump(), which saves the metrics automatically.
+An important method declared in this class is save(), which, as the name would suggest, saves the current counters’ measurements.
+This method is abstract and therefore needs to be implemented by all subclasses.
+Another notable method of this class is dump(), which saves metrics data at certain time intervals.

 In the example below, we use the previously defined component with CachedCounters.
-For this, we create a subclass of CachedCounters with a version of this method that simply prints a message.
-When developing microservices, it is within this method that we can define what we want to do with our performance values.
+For this, we create a subclass of CachedCounters with a version of the save() method that simply prints a message.
+When developing real microservices, it is within this method that we can define what we want to do with our performance metrics.

-Then, once we have our class with the CachedCounters included, we call myMethod(), get the counters, and print the results.
+Then, after passing an instance of our CachedCounters’ subclass (i.e. MyCachedCounters) to our component, we call the component’s myMethod(), get the counters, and print the results.
 The final code is:

 {{< tabsection >}}
   {{< include "./__code2_node.md" >}}